-OVERVIEW As part of the MCCAC’s Recreation Energy Conservation (REC) program, the Village of Donnelly completed a lighting retrofit of…
+OVERVIEW As part of the MCCAC’s Recreation Energy Conservation (REC) program, the City of Airdrie completed a lighting retrofit at…

 35,220kWh/yearElectrical Energy Savings